-GDPS - Learning and Teaching (Standard 3): Guides, supports, and evaluates the implementation of curriculum, instruct and assessments 1.
-Exemplary 1.
-The district provides a collaborative and systematic approach for guiding, supporting and evaluating the implementation of curriculum, instruction, and assessments.
+GDPS - Learning and Te and assessments aching (Standard 3): Guides, supports, and evaluates the implementation of curriculum, instruction, 1.
+Exemplary The district provides a collaborative and systematic approach for guiding, supporting and evaluating the implementation of curriculum, instruction, and assessments.
 District staff build the capacity of school level staff to evaluate the implementation of curriculum, instruction, and assessments.
-2. Operational 2.
-The district effectively guides, supports, and evaluates the implementation of √ curriculum, instruction, and assessments.
-3. Emerging 3.
-The district provides limited guidance and support for evaluating the implementation of curriculum, instruction, and assessments.
-4. Not Evident 4.
-The district does not take an effective role in guiding, supporting, or evaluating the implementation of curriculum, instruction, or assessments.
+2. Operational The district effectively guides, supports, and evaluates the implementation of curriculum, instruction, and assessments. ✓ 3.
+Emerging The district provides limited guidance and support for evaluating the implementation of curriculum, instruction, and assessments.
+4. Not Evident The district does not take an effective role in guiding, supporting, or evaluating the implementation of curriculum, instruction, or assessments.

-GDPS - Learning and Teaching (Standard 6): Guides and supports schools in the selection and implementation of strategies, programs, and interventions to improve student learning effective 1.
-Exemplary 1.
-The district systematically provides guidance and ongoing support to schools in the selection and implementation of effective strategies, programs, and interventions to improve student learning.
-2. Operational 2.
-The district guides and supports schools in the selection and implementation of effective strategies, programs, and interventions to improve student learning. √ 3.
-Emerging 3.
-The district provides some limited guidance and support in the selection or implementation of effective strategies, programs, and interventions to improve student learning.
-4. Not Evident 4.
-The district provides little or no support or guidance in the selection or implementation of effective strategies, programs, and interventions.
+GDPS - Learning and Teaching (Standard 6): Guides and supports schools in the selection and implementation of effective strategies, programs, and l interventions to improve student learning 1.
+Exemplary The district systematically provides guidance and ongoing support to schools in the selection and implementation of effective strategies, programs, and interventions to improve student learning.
+2. Operational The district guides and supports schools in the selection and implementation of ✓ effective strategies, programs, and interventions to improve student learning.
+3. Emerging The district provides some limited guidance and support in the selection or implementation of effective strategies, programs, and interventions to improve student learning.
+4. Not Evident The district provides little or no support or guidance in the selection or implementation of effective strategies, programs, and interventions.
 The district may require or allow some inappropriate strategies, programs, or interventions.

 Standard Score 1.
 Instructional Leadership: The leader fosters the success of all students by facilitating the development, communication, implementation, and evaluation of a shared vision of teaching and learning that leads to school improvement.
-3 3.Planning and Assessment: The leader effectively gathers, analyzes, and uses a variety of data to inform planning and decision-making consistent with established guidelines, policies, and procedures.
-3 4.Organizational Management: The leader fosters the success of all students by supporting, managing, and overseeing the school's organization, operation, and use of resources.
-Note: Visit GaDOE Teacher and Leader Effectiveness webpage for the Leader Keys Effectiveness System rubric .Sou Electronic Platform (FY19)
+3. Planning and Assessment: The leader effectively gathers, analyzes, and uses a variety of data to inform planning and decision-making consistent with established guidelines, policies, and procedures.
+4. Organizational Management: The leader fosters the success of all students by supporting, managing, and overseeing the school's organization, operation, and use of resources.
+Note: State calculations not completed for 2020-2021 or 2021-2022.
+Use local data as needed.
+Visit GaDOE Teacher and Leader Effectiveness webpage for the Leader Keys Effectiveness System rubric.